vinay-teja/trailProj/README.md

 # Instructions

-Write a program that interprets the Body Mass Index (BMI) based on a user's weight and height.
+This program interprets the Body Mass Index (BMI) based on a user's weight and height.

 It should tell them the interpretation of their BMI based on the BMI value.